DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 How to Use Cricut Design Space

-Working in Cricut design space - computer monitor showing design space onsie - tee shirt baby template for creating your iron on design DearCreatives.com
+Working in Cricut design space - computer monitor showing design space onesie - tee shirt baby template for creating your iron on design DearCreatives.com

-Once you have your design you can add it to different size templates (I picked the size of my baby onesie) Then arrange or make design how you like it on the mockup tee shirt template. (like a true blogger I have way too many tabs open.
-I shut them down before continuing to work on my tee shirt designs.
-You don’t want to crash your computer before you save your work.
+Once you have your design, you can add it to different-sized templates (I picked the size of my baby onesie).
+Then, arrange or make the design as you like it on the mockup tee shirt template.
+(Like a true blogger, I have way too many tabs open.
+I shut them down before continuing to work on my T-shirt designs.
+You don't want to crash your computer before you save your work.
 Wink, wink!

-2. After signing in you can go here and click to make it.
-Use my design for free (Note you will have to purchase the star, and or moon and stars to use design just as shown fonts and all.
-Unless you have a Design Space Plan) I think the images were .99 or close to it.
+2. After signing in, you can go here and click to make it.
+Use my design for free (Note you will have to purchase the star, and or moon and stars to use the design just as shown, fonts and all.
+Unless you have a Design Space Plan).
+I think the images were .99 or close to it.

 How do you use Cricut Design Space?
 Or Design Images for iron-on?